LYSA in a nutshell

 - The LYSA operational structure is the LYSARC, The Lymphoma Academic Research Organisation.
 This is the largest academic organisation dedicated to clinical lymphoma research.

 The LYSA is a non-profit research network (1901 Law association), independent from all private or public organisations.
-It has ratified the Oncology Cooperating Groups independence charter.
+It has ratified the Cancer Cooperative Groups independence charter.

 The LYSA members are all voluntary, and conduct their activities in the association on a voluntary basis.
 To preserve the independence of the cooperating group, membership is reserved for professionals who respond to the missions of the association and do not exercise their main activity in the industrial sector.